-The Government of the State wishing to organise an Expo must submit its candidature dossier to the BIE mentioning the proposed theme, the proposed dates, the duration of the Expo and the legal status of the organisers.
-The dossier must guarantee the full support of the government.
+The Government of the State wishing to organise an Expo must submit a letter of candidature to the BIE mentioning the proposed theme, the proposed dates, the duration of the Expo and the legal status of the organisers.
+The letter must guarantee the full support of the government.

-To apply for World Expos, candidates must submit their applications between 6 and 9 years before the proposed opening dates of the exhibition.
+To apply for World Expos, candidates must submit their applications between 6 and 9 years before the proposed opening dates of the Expo.

-To apply for International Expos, candidates must submit their applications between 5 and 6 years before the proposed opening dates of the exhibition.
+To apply for Specialised Expos, candidates must submit their applications between 5 and 6 years before the proposed opening dates of the Expo.

 The following elements are evaluated: